 There should be no more rules or suggestions after this cardinal rule but sometimes there are circumstances where hitching is the only solution.
 The following suggestions are meant to be helpful.

 3. In all cases, protect what is valuable to you.
 With enough temptation, a landshark will bite.
-Keeping this in mind the thing that is most valuable to me is the pack that I carry, it is my house, my home, without it I would be… homeless.
+Keeping this in mind the thing that is most valuable to me is the pack that I carry.
 Never put the pack in first.
 Enter the vehicle then grab the pack.
 I know this is awkward in many small cars.
 It is so natural to open the back door, or trunk, and throw the pack it, then wander over to the passenger door, hoping that it is unlocked.
 The advantage to traveling in pairs is obvious.
 One person enters, one person loads gear then is the last inside.
 Even if you are a single hiker, open the passenger door first, then open the rear door with the idea that you might quickly jump in if the car lurches ahead.
 One thing to consider, if the vehicle is actually speeding away, you might want to count your blessings that you didn’t jump in.
 If at all possible I had my pack on my lap, last in, first out.
 Landsharks take advantage.

 4. Always consider that women are possibly targets.
 Never let women enter first, always let women exit first.
 Landsharks are often sexist.